SpookedDoor/Andrew-Discord-Bot/README.md

 If you are planning to use online AI services instead of KoboldCPP, you would of course need to put your API key in there.
 A ``template.env`` is provided which shows you how it's set up and all you really gotta do is add in your own token and API keys.
 OBVIOUSLY, remove ``template`` from ``template.env``.

-Unsurprisingly, you MUST also remove ``template`` from ``userIdentities.template.js`` (otherwise you will get errors) and then you can add your own users to it if you want.

 Speaking of which... we now added ``aiSettings.js`` which makes it a lot easier to work with other AI services and switch models quickly!

 I recommend using local AIs as there are practically no costs or limits (other than your GPU of course) but if you decide to go with an online AI service, I would highly recommend [Nvidia API](https://build.nvidia.com/models) or [Google Gemini](https://aistudio.google.com) as rate limits for free users are pretty decent for now.
-I would lean more on using Nvidia right now, as it is less censored than Gemini.
+I would lean more on using Nvidia right now, as it is less censored than Gemini and provides a wide range of models.
 However, either option is good.
 Openrouter is also free to use but it does have its limits, and OpenAI is by far the worst and most expensive option.

 Also, 🖕 Chutes for being no longer free.

-Currently, the bot is now using Gemini by default.
+Currently, the bot is now using Nvidia by default.
 Obviously, you may prefer to use a local AI (if you have the power to do so) and that is all detailed below.
 If you prefer a different service, you can figure everything out yourself just by looking at ``aiSettings.js``.

 ## RUNNING WITH LOCAL AI
 Install a local AI backend such as [KoboldCPP](https://github.com/LostRuins/koboldcpp).
 Follow KoboldCPP's guide on getting everything set up.
 The most important part is obtaining an [AI model](https://huggingface.co/models?library=gguf&sort=trending).
 Make sure that you download a GGUF file and at least something that your PC can handle with ease (that means you can't just simply download Deepseek.
 If you want to use that, please use a service that provides it, like Chutes).